alexgenin/rollply/cran-comments.md

-# Release Summary

-This updated version of rollply brings the following improvements :
+This is a minor update (v0.5.0 -> v0.5.1) to rollply that provides the following changes:

-  * documentation is greatly improved (incorrect documentation was generated in rollply 0.4.2).
-  * a vignette is now included in the package ( vignette('rollply') )
-  * some issues were fixed regarding the creation of grids
-  * an internal implementation of alphahull::inahull is now used to provide much quicker generation of alphahull-based grids.
+  * Small improvements in documentation
+  * fix a warning when using multiple groups
+  * fix a CRAN requirement regarding local images in README.md (email sent about it)

 # Test environments and results

-* Local install (R 3.2.3 on Arch Linux as of 2016-03-23) No error or warnings (R CMD check status: OK).
+* Local install (R 3.5.0 on Arch Linux as of 2018-05-20) No error or warnings (R CMD check status: OK).

-* win-builder (R-devel and R-release as of 2016-03-24) No error or warnings (R CMD check status: OK).
+* win-builder (R-devel and R-release as of 2018-05-20) No error or warnings (R CMD check status: OK).

+* Travis-CI service (R-devel and R-release as of 2018-05-20) No error or warnings (R CMD check status: OK).